ZXBYNXK/Codex/README.md

-# 7 ) Assigning a jsonwebtoken to the header.
+# 7 ) Assigning a jsonwebtoken after registration.

 ## Step by step summary.